robenkleene/development-references/languages/rust/cargo-lldb.md

 2. Set breakpoints, e.g., `b src/file.rs:20`
 3. In `lldb` run `run <test-name>` (or `run --test <test-name>`)

+### Troubleshooting

+If the project and tests are two different binaries, than I'm unable to figure out a way of testing them in `lldb`.
+Theoretically you should be able to run the project in `lldb` (e.g., `lldb target/debug/deps/rep-3e8096a557dd61b2`), and then run the test from the command line (e.g., `./target/debug/deps/cli-2732d4cfad37f160`), but in practice that doesn't actually work (breakpoints won't hit).

 ## Installed

 1. `cargo install --path . --debug`